unicode-org/icu/docs/userguide/icudata.md

 same binary files that ICU4C uses.

 By default the ICU4J distribution includes all of the standard resource information.
-It is located under the directory com/ibm/icu/impl/data.
+It is located under the directory `com/ibm/icu/impl/data`.
 Depending on the service, the data is in different locations and in different formats.
 Note: This will continue to change from release to release, so clients should not depend on the exact organization of the data in ICU4J.

 1. The primary **locale data** is under the directory icudt38b, as a set of ".res" files whose names are the locale identifiers.
-Locale naming is documented the com.ibm.icu.util.ULocale class, and the use of these names in searching for resources is documented in com.ibm.icu.util.UResourceBundle.
+Locale naming is documented in the `com.ibm.icu.util.ULocale` class, and the use of these names in     searching for resources is documented in `com.ibm.icu.util.UResourceBundle`.

-2. The **collation data** is under the directory icudt38b/coll, as a set of ".res" files.
+2. The **collation data** is under the directory `icudt38b/coll`, as a set of ".res" files.

-3. The **rule-based transliterator data** is under the directory icudt38b/translit as a set of ".res" files. (**Note:** the Han transliterator test data is no longer included in the core icu4j.jar file by default.)
+3. The **rule-based transliterator data** is under the directory `icudt38b/translit` as a set of ".res" files. (**Note:** the Han transliterator test data is no longer included in the core icu4j.jar file by default.)

-4. The **rule-based number format data** is under the directory icudt38b/rbnf as a set of ".res" files.
+4. The **rule-based number format data** is under the directory `icudt38b/rbnf` as a set of ".res" files.

 5. The **break iterator data** is directly under the data directory, as a set